ngs-docs/2021-GGG201b-lab/lab-1.md

 * it's all case sensitive...
 * tabs and spacing matter.
 * why are the files named the way they are?
+* if you tell snakemake what software a step needs, it will install that software for you (and manage it for you)

 Some foreshadowing: